Jameson's snipe: Description

-Compared with other snipe with an overlapping range, Jameson's Snipe is obviously larger, with a heavy woodcock-like flight on broad wings which lack a white trailing edge.
+Compared with other snipes with an overlapping range, Jameson's Snipe is obviously larger, with a heavy woodcock-like flight on broad wings which lack a white trailing edge.
 On the ground, it lacks the clear pale stripes of its smaller relatives.
 Furthermore, the puna snipe which occurs in the lower Andes, Gallinago andina, has yellow legs.

 Behaviour

 The Jameson's snipe is found in marshy areas where grassland and forest intergrade, at altitudes ranging between 2,100 – 3,800 m (mostly 3,000 – 3,500 m).
 Little is known of its behaviour, but it has an aerial display, which involves flying high in circles, followed by a dive during which the bird makes a drumming sound, caused by vibrations of its modified outer tail feathers.

 The Jameson's snipe forages by pushing its long bill deep into the mud seeking insects and worms.
 Its cryptic plumage provides effective camouflage when the bird stands motionless amongst marsh vegetation.